ashishkumarpalai/SQL_and_MongoDB/Beginner_Level.md

 ```
 **Problem 4:**

-- **Prerequisite**: Understand how to select specific fields in SQL / MongoDB
+- **Prerequisite**: Understand how to select specific fields in  MongoDB
 - **Problem**: Write a query to select only the **`name`** and **`email`** fields for all customers.